rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/post-create-virtual-interface-and-attach-to-server-servers-server-id-os-virtual-interfacesv2.rst

     POST /servers/{server_id}/os-virtual-interfacesv2

+Creates a virtual interface for a network and attaches it to a server.

 This operation creates a virtual interface for a network and attaches the network to a server 				instance.

 .. note::
    You can create a maximum of one virtual interface per instance per network.

 This table shows the possible response codes for this operation: